chasegiunta/craft-vue-tailwind/README.md

 After running `npm run build`, the easiest way to test your build files locally is to comment the environment variable in your `.env` file, and refresh the page.
 This will serve your assets from the build directory, rather than webpack's dev server.

 For a detailed explanation on how things work, check out the [Vue CLI docs](https://cli.vuejs.org/).

+## Tailwind directives in .vue files

+Using Tailwind directives (@apply, etc.) inside of Vue's single file components is now possible with the addition of an expirimental `shadowLookup` flag enabled in your tailwind.js file (added in Tailwind v0.6.2 - hooray!).

 ## Pre-Processors